signaes/code-challenge/BACKEND.md

 ### Output

-Each response should contain the location of the villain and the information about the locations that are under the risk of attack.
+Each response should contain the location of the villain and the information about the locations that may be under attack.

 [Sample](https://gist.githubusercontent.com/pitteri/578a6801d6f504eda6f6ce84cad59f89/raw).